-- 1. The additional seat capacity provided by the new Sharpsburg Elementary could help to alleviate projected enrollment growth to adjacent attendance zones. - 2.
-Residential development activity and the resultant impact on elementary schools needs to be monitored in this planning area.
+- 1. The additional seat capacity provided by Sharpsburg Elementary could help to alleviate projected enrollment growth to adjacent attendance zones. - Residential development activity and the resultant impact on elementary schools needs to be monitored in this planning area.
 It is imperative that future developments be subject to the tests included in the APFO to ensure that the developer mitigates the impact of the increase in school enrollment caused by the development. - 3.
-Current enrollment coupled with projected enrollment growth indicates that no schools will be over SRC in the near future. - 4.
+Current enrollment coupled with projected enrollment growth indicates the following schools are projected to be over SRC as indicated below: - Boonsboro Elementary in 2024 - Greenbrier Elementary in 2026 - 4.
 Consideration could be given to elementary attendance zone realignments, which could provide temporary enrollment relief for adjacent facilities that are over capacity or until projected enrollment can justify full state funding for proposed new or replacement facilities. - 5.
-Consideration could be given for the addition of portable classrooms to temporarily assist with space requirements. - Consider the acquisition of land for a future new elementary school via purchase or as a result of the APFO mitigation process.
+Consideration could be given for the addition of portable classrooms to temporarily assist with space requirements. - 6.
+Consider the acquisition of land for a future new elementary school via purchase or as a result of the APFO mitigation process.
 Any proposed land must be reviewed to ascertain that its location is acceptable to WCPS and provides a long-term enrollment solution for the students of this area. - 7.
 Consider solutions to on-campus vehicular congestion at the Boonsboro campus. - 8.
 Consideration could be given to facilities improvements to allow increased pre-kindergarten programs at all elementary schools.
 Additional or expanded pre-kindergarten programs could result in reduced available seat capacity. - 9.
 Consideration should be given to the closing and consolidation of older, smaller schools to lower overall construction costs, lower operating costs, and offer expanded opportunities to students. - 10.
-The following schools are already over, or will reach 50 years in age in the next ten (10) years without having had a major renovation: - Greenbrier Elementary: built in 1971 - Boonsboro High: last modernization in 1975 - Boonsboro Middle: built in 1976
+Consideration should be given to the modernization or replacement of the following schools which have not had a major renovation since the dates shown below: - Greenbrier Elementary: originally constructed in 1971

+- Boonsboro High: last modernization in 1975 Boonsboro Middle: originally constructed in 1976